 A STRUGGLE WITH SHAME

 You say you’ll stop, and you don’t.
 You say this is the last time, but it’s not.
 Sex addiction robs you of joy, relationships, and life’s best moments.
 It follows you to places you don’t want it to go.
 The shame keeps you from reaching out, being known.
 And then the shame fuels the behavior once more, and the cycle starts over again.
 If you could turn it off—just flip it like a light switch—you would.
 But it’s not that simple.
-We at Daring Ventures know this struggle, and we are here to give you hope and help you find healing and freedom.
+We at Daring Ventures know this struggle, and we are here to give you hope and help through specialized sex addiction treatment.

 IT'S NOT REALLY ABOUT SEX

 Despite what most people think, sex addiction really isn’t about sex at all.
 Sex addiction—like most all addiction—is about finding something on the outside to change the way we feel on the inside.
 Sex addicts turn to these compulsive behaviors not because they find them so pleasurable and fulfilling, but because they provide a momentary relief from the pain, depression, or anxiety that constantly plagues their inner lives.
 In fact, most sex addicts report intense shame and despair after acting out sexually.

 Am I a Sex Addict?

 If you are unsure whether or not you may be a sex addict, you can take a free, anonymous assessment online.
 The Sexual Addiction Screening Test, Revised (SAST–R) is a simple way to get a better idea of whether or not you may benefit from further assessment for sexual addiction.
 You can take the SAST–R by clicking on the button below.

 WHERE DOES SEX ADDICTION COME FROM?